-Your doctor will most likely suggest you begin a treatment program consisting of light exercise, physical therapy, hot/cold therapy, pain medications, or any of a variety of other conservative, nonsurgical options.
-While these are often effective, it pays to learn more about this condition before beginning your treatment.
+Your doctor will most likely suggest you begin a treatment program with light exercise, physical therapy, hot/cold therapy, pain medications or any of a variety of other conservative nonsurgical options.
+While these are often effective, it can help to learn more about this condition before beginning your treatment.

-What is a Prolapsed Disc Anyway?
+What is a prolapsed disc?

-What are the Symptoms?
+What are the symptoms?

 If you are wondering how to treat a prolapsed disc, you likely are already experiencing some of the symptoms of this condition, which can include localized pain, pain that travels the length of a nerve, weakness, tingling and numbness.
 A prolapsed disc is not necessarily painful, with symptoms usually being the result of nerve compression by displaced disc material.